idanoo/m2.nz/content/posts/mastodon_influx.md

 {{< image src="/sendgrid.jpg" caption="Email throughput peaking around 400/day" >}}

 It was about at this time I figured we probably needed to look into the future of mastodon and if we plan on maintaining it long term with a much higher capacity.
-I jumped on trademe and started working out we could afford and what we needed to maintain a decent growth over the next 12+ months.
+I jumped on TradeMe and started working out what we could afford and what we needed to maintain a decent growth over the next 12+ months.
 Boom!
 Found the perfect thing in our price range.
-A second hand HP DL360p Gen8 - With 32 cores and 80GB ram.
+A secondhand HP DL360p Gen8 - With 32 cores and 80GB ram.
 The only issue is disks.
-I've never been one to trust second hand disks.
-So went waaaay over budget and bought 2 x 500GB EVO870's and 2 x 2TB EVO870's to run in a ZFS mirror for storage.
+I've never been one to trust secondhand disks.
+So ended up going over budget and bought 2 x 500GB EVO870's and 2 x 2TB EVO870's to run in a ZFS mirror for storage.

 {{< image src="/server1.jpg" caption="New server" >}}